How to implement Clean Architecture in Go (Golang)

 Read this if you know Hexagonal Architecture

 You might be confused about the ports and adapters.
-We messed up and picked the same names for different things (even if they fit well).
+We accidentally picked the same names for different things (even if they fit well).

 • Our ports are Hexagonal Architecture’s Primary Adapters.